Chi-Square Test is used to see if there is an association between categorical variables or not. We formulate two hypothesis, as follows:

 where:

-Chi-Square Critical value is obtained from Chi -table using Degree of freedom and Significance level α.
+Chi-Square Critical value is obtained from Chi-table using degrees of freedom and Significance level α.

-If Chi-Square (Calculated) > Critical value of Chi-Square at ‘α’ level of significance, where α (alpha) is either 0.01 or 0.05 or 0.1; or if p-value < level of significance ‘α’, the null hypothesis is rejected.
+If Chi-Square (Calculated) > the critical value of Chi-Square at ‘α’ level of significance, where α (alpha) is either 0.01 or 0.05 or 0.1; or if p-value < level of significance ‘α’, the null hypothesis is rejected.

-In the above example the Chi calculated value is less than the Chi-critical
+In the above example, the Chi calculated value is less than the Chi-critical value.